HEYE-0/Car/README.md

 ## 📌 Project Overview

 This project is developed based on the Raspberry Pi 5 and fully implemented in C++.
-It builds a Bluetooth-controlled autonomous obstacle avoidance robot system.
+It builds an autonomous obstacle avoidance robot system.
 A Qt graphical interface enables real-time control of the robot’s movement, motor speed adjustment, ultrasonic distance monitoring, and camera feed display.
 The architecture is modular and features a custom multithreaded real-time scheduler (TaskScheduler) to replace traditional polling, achieving soft real-time control.

 ---